emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

    - Communication protocols that minimize power usage while maintaining reliability.
    - Interoperability standards for energy-aware reconfiguration across heterogeneous ISAC components and systems.

+## Double Accounting Open issue

+Energy consumption monitoring often includes metering at both upstream and downstream levels of power distribution.
+While this can provide granular visibility, it may also lead to double accounting if not carefully managed.

+A common case arises when energy is measured at the input of a Power Delivery Unit (PDU), and individually at each device powered by that PDU (e.g., servers, switches).
+Since the PDU input already reflects the downstream consumption, summing the per-device values with the PDU input results in redundant reporting.
+A similar issue occurs with Power over Ethernet (PoE) infrastructures when a network switch supply power directly to devices.
+If the total power consumption measured encompasses both the power delivered to the PoE switch and to the powered devices, this again results in double accounting.

+These 2 cases distort energy dashboards and indicators such as Power Usage Effectiveness (PUE).

 # Security Considerations

 Resiliency is an implicit use case of energy efficiency management which comes with numerous security considerations :